Why Not Try A REAL Smoothie?

 All our blenders are good for most smoothie recipes and they are all powerful enough to crush ice and puree frozen ingredients.
 Dualit and Sage are trusted brands from the quality end of the mass blender market.
 The Tribest Personal Blender is great for the single person or as a travel blender giving access to smoothies while on the move and

 it comes with some handy storage cups.
 For Raw Food afficionados who place greater demands on their blender it is necessary to think in terms of the more powerful commercial grade models as these are the only ones that will give the exceptional results that raw fooders demand with green vegetable smoothies, raw vegetable soups and nut and seed milks.
 Commercial grade blending power is necessary to achieve thorough breakdown of tougher ingredients and get completely smooth results.
-The Vitamix Professional Series are state of the art Raw Food Blenders with the VitaMix VitaPrep 3 being an even more powerful option.
-An economical but very powerful alternative is the L'Equip RPM Professional Blender.
+The Vitamix Ascent Series are state of the art Raw Food Blenders with the VitaMix VitaPrep 3 being an even more powerful option.
 If you want to know more about any of our smoothie makers or if you need any help with your choices please don’t hesitate to contact us.
 There are also a few smoothie recipes to get you started in our recipes section.